-Roundup of Climate News
+Roundup of Global Climate News

 Reported every other day

-Just Have a Think
+Just Have Another Think

 Independent Assessment of UK Climate Risk.
 Watch the launch event here:

 IPCC report leaked to AFP on 24 June 2021:

 The choices societies make now will determine whether our species thrives or simply survives as the 21st century unfolds, the Intergovernmental Panel on Climate Change (IPCC) says in a draft report seen exclusively by AFP.